vincentchachere/osticket-prereqs/README.md

 - Open: [Installation Files](https://drive.google.com/drive/u/1/folders/1APMfNyfNzcxZC6EzdaNfdZsUwxWYChf6)

-- Open the Installation Files into a seperate tab or split screen as seen below, so that you can easily access them throught out this lab.
+<ins>Open the Installation Files into a seperate tab or split screen as seen below, so that you can easily access them throught out this lab</ins>:

   - Double-Click: `PHP Manager`